apache/beam/learning/katas/go/Core Transforms/Branching/Branching/task.md

 ![A branching pipeline](https://beam.apache.org/images/design-your-pipeline-multiple-pcollections.svg)

-In this lession, we will apply two different transforms to the same string input.
+In this lesson, we will apply two different transforms to the same string input.

 **Kata:** Branch out the strings to two different transforms: the first transform should reverse each word in the PCollection while the second should convert each word to uppercase.